- - -

 Technics ST-G90 (photo, front end schematic) search eBay

 Even rarer than the ST-G70 and probably sold only in Europe, the ST-G90 is a 6-gang digital tuner.
-We've never seen for sale on eBay-U.S. but it might be possible to find one on eBay-Germany.
+We've never seen one for sale on eBay-U.S. but it might be possible to find one on eBay-Germany.

 Technics ST-S4 search eBay